abhishekm2106/skillovilla-comments/README.md

-we can press enter after typing anything in the input field.# skillovilla-comments
+we can press enter after typing anything in the input field to add a new comment.